Central Provident Fund

 The Central Provident Fund Board (CPFB), commonly known as the CPF Board or simply the Central Provident Fund (CPF), is a compulsory comprehensive savings and pension plan for working Singaporeans and permanent residents primarily to fund their retirement, healthcare, and housing needs in Singapore.

 The CPF is an employment-based savings scheme with the help of employers and employees contributing a mandated amount to the fund for their benefits.
 It is administered by the Central Provident Fund Board, a statutory board operating under the Ministry of Manpower which is responsible for investing contributions.
-The Global Pension Index, an index that assesses retirement income systems, placed Singapore as the best in Asia and 7th worldwide in 2023.
+The 2025 Mercer CFA Institute Global Pension Index ranked Singapore 5th worldwide and accorded it an 'A' grade for the first time, positioning it as the top retirement system in Asia.

 CPF monies are used by the CPF Board to invest in the exclusive purchase of Government-issued Special Singapore Government Securities (SSGS), with the proceeds from these transactions going into the past reserves.

-As of September 2024, the CPF managed US$463 billion (S$594 billion) for 4.2 million account holders.
+As of May 2026, the CPF managed US$513 billion for 4.2 million account holders.